 I’ve seen my fair share of temples while traveling full time for one year and a half in Asia and I honestly thought that nothing can surprise me anymore.
 I was SO wrong!
 Let me tell you more about it in the sections below.

-1. The history of Thean Hou Temple, Kuala Lumpur
+1. The history of the temple

-The temple was completed in 1987 and it was built by the Hainanese people living in Malaysia.
+The temple was completed in 1987 and was built by the Hainanese people living in Malaysia.
 The temple is dedicated to Tian Hou, the goddess who protects the fishermen.
 A statue of the goddess is present in the prayer hall, situated between the Goddess of the Waterfront and the Goddess of Mercy.

-Apart from its main hall and prayer hall, Thean Hou Temple also features a beautiful garden, a Chinese chess board, and a Chinese herb garden.
+Apart from its main hall and prayer hall, Thean Hou Temple also features a beautiful garden, a Chinese chessboard, and a Chinese herb garden.

-Interesting fact: the temple also offers fortune telling and marriage registration services.
+Interesting fact: the temple also offers fortune-telling and marriage registration services.

 -> Read my Kuala Lumpur one day itinerary!